ilpork/Vahti/README.md

 - Lightweight.
 Server runs well on Raspberry Pi (2/3/4 with ARMv7/8)
 - No need to expose home network to Internet (data is stored in cloud database)
 - No paid services needed
-- Possible to add new sensors without code changes
 - Can be used without mobile app just as an alert system
 - Different services can also be run on different machines

 ## Features
 ### Mobile application (Vahti.Mobile)